christcame/christcame.github.io/Privacy.md

 8. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [email protected]
+If you have any questions about this Privacy Policy, please contact us at christcameprivacy.spree030@passmail.net

 Remember to replace the placeholder text with specific information about your company and services.